Lulunaria/odin-recipes/README.md

-# odin-recipes
-My implementations of The Odin Project's projects.
+# The Odin Project
+## Assignment 1: Basic Recipes website

+What i am learning from this assignment:
++ HTML
++ Website structure
++ Git basics